SystemSpace/Compendium/compendium.rst

 Is this the thing that makes Life suck so much Aurora?
   Life doesn't negate Aurora.
 Ever.

-What is the Theory?
-  Theory is pretty much Systemspace's Wikipedia.

 The Ha7 System
 --------------